-Section 155 of the Maritime and Coastal Access Act (2009) empowers IFCAs to make bylaws in order to carry out their duties, although these do not come into effect until confirmed by the Secretary of State.
+Section 155 of the Maritime and Coastal Access Act (2009) empowers IFCAs to make bylaws in order to carry out their duties, although these do not come into effect until confirmed by the Secretary of State4.
 Section 156 of the Act sets out the types of management measures that may be taken.
 This provides an extensive range of possible measures which includes:

-- Restrictions on gears, vessels, seasons or areas, - Permits and the ability to both charge for and limit the number of permits - Ability to limit the amount taken by either individuals or vessels
+- restrictions on gears, vessels, seasons or areas, - permits and the ability to both charge for and limit the number of permits - ability to limit the amount taken by either individuals or vessels - Ability to require certain data collection and monitoring measures

-&lt;sup>3 Although section 157 of the act does give the IFCAs powers to make emergency byelaws in event of urgent need or unforeseen circumstance, it is anticipated that this would be the appropriate route by which to introduce adaptive management measures for local stocks.
+4 Although section 157 of the act does give the IFCAs powers to make emergency byelaws in event of urgent need or unforeseen circumstance, it is anticipated that this would be the appropriate route by which to introduce adaptive management measures for local stocks.